Prenatal screening programs are critically important to prevent, treat and manage congenital infections in newborns.

-Congenital infections are vertically transmitted from mother to fetus during pregnancy, birth, or breastfeeding and include diseases such as toxoplasmosis, and others (such as HIV, hepatitis B, syphilis, chagas), rubella, cytomegalovirus, and herpes simplex virus (TORCH).
+Congenital infections are vertically transmitted from mother to foetus during pregnancy, birth, or breastfeeding and include diseases such as toxoplasmosis, HIV, hepatitis B, syphilis, chagas, rubella, cytomegalovirus, and herpes simplex virus (TORCH).

-These infections are major contributors of perinata morbidity and mortalita, accounting for up to 50% of stillbirths in low and middle income countries, and 10-25% in high income countries.1 Access to prenatal screening programs for congenital infections can prevent mother to fetus transmission, and guide adequate and timely treatment and/or counseling.
+These infections are major contributors of perinatal morbidity and mortality, accounting for up to 50% of stillbirths in low and middle-income countries, and 10-25% in high-income countries.1 Access to prenatal screening programs for congenital infections can prevent mother to foetus transmission, and guide adequate and timely treatment and/or counselling.

-Women can be infected with several pathogens, that can be transmitted to their fetuses during pregnancy.
+Women can be infected with several pathogens, that can be transmitted to their foetuses during pregnancy.
 Amongst others women can be infected via: